Roy (film): Promotions and marketing

-The film received highly negative reviews from critics.
-Rajeev Masand on ibnlive gave it only one star, saying "The film limps lethargically and collapses in a predictable twist ending."
-Rahul Desai and Aasir Tavawalla were even inspired to create a campaign called "Aakraman on Roy" to get their money back from the filmmakers.
-Taran Adarsh gave it 0 out of 5 called it a disastrous outing.

 Soundtrack

-The songs of Roy are composed by Ankit Tiwari, Meet Bros Anjjan and Amaal Mallik, "Sooraj Dooba Hai" and "Tu Hai Ki Nahi Whistle" become Hit in 2015.While the lyrics are written by Kumaar, Sandeep Nath and Abhendra Kumar Upadhyay.
+The songs of Roy are composed by Ankit Tiwari, Meet Bros Anjjan and Amaal Mallik, "Sooraj Dooba Hai" and "Tu Hai Ki Nahi Whistle" become Hit in 2015.
+While the lyrics are written by Kumaar, Sandeep Nath and Abhendra Kumar Upadhyay.
 The music rights for the film were acquired by T-Series.
 Sanjoy Chowdhury composed the film score.

-Release

-The first single, "Sooraj Dooba Hain", sung by Arijit Singh, Aditi Singh Sharma and composed by Amaal Mallik, was released on 22 December 2014.
-The complete album was released digitally on 9 January 2015.
-An additional Remix EP was released on 27 January 2015.
+The first single, "Sooraj Dooba Hain", sung by Arijit Singh, Aditi Singh Sharma and composed by Amaal Mallik, was released on 21 December 2014.
+The complete album was released digitally on 14 January 2015.
+An additional Remix EP was released on 28 January 2015.

-Track listing

 Reception

-The songs of Roy received positive response from critics but the film received negative reviews from the critics and audiences as well, criticising film’s story, screenplay, direction & slow narration, but praised the performances (especially Rampal’s and Kapoor’s), cinematography, locations & film’s dramatic score.
-Rediff awarded the album with 4 out of 5 stars and called it "a winner all the way".
-Koimoi published, "After a really long time, here is an album that has songs which are truly worth listening peacefully on your phones.
-This album will surely make its way to your playlist and most songs are worth playing on loop."